googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![A PaintColrLayers table is used to reference a set of layers that define a shared clock face composition.](images/colr_reuse_clock-face_PaintColrLayers.png)

-**Figure 5.49 A PaintColrLayers table is used to reference a set of layers that define a shared clock face composition.**
+**Figure 5.49 A PaintColrLayers table is used to reference a set of layers that define a shared clock face composition**

 The color glyphs for other clock face emoji could be structured in exactly the same way, using a nested PaintColrLayers table to re-use the layer composition